MagickLizard/SalesforceNotes/README.md

 # Security Architecture

-Salesforce security is about locking everything up and opening visability up when needed.
+Salesforce security is about locking access and opening visability up when needed.
 Providing access through the following:

 • Organisation-Wide Defaults
 • Role Hierarchy